Eve-ning/Eve-ning.github.io/_posts/2024-10-04-hitsounds.md

 Ideally, the 2 major sources of feedback in Rhythm Games, *visual* and *aural* are exactly synced together.
 Though syncing the **physical keyboard sound** and **game hitsound** is just not physically possible.

+## Disclaimer

+The values in the graphs below are made-up to simplify the point I'm making, though they can be analytically found through experiments.

 ## Background